hvbargen/vscode-pmd-daemon/README.md

 At program startup:

     STARTUP message

+At beginning of scan:

+    BEGIN-SCAN

 At the beginning of the examination a new or changed file:

-    BEGIN-ANALYSIS
     Findings in filename:

 For each rule violation in the file:

     MSG begin-line:begin-column to end-line:end-column severity [rule-name] violation description

-At the end of the examination of a new or changed file:
+At the end of scan:

-    END-ANALYSIS
+    END-SCAN

 At program shutdown: